TimothyElder/timothyelder.hugo/content/bikes.md

 layout: projects
 ---

-In finishing up my dissertation and applying to postdocs I was struck by a great deal of fear and dread about how my life was going to change, and so I did whatever I could to not work and not think about the job market.
-So I started working on vintage road bikes, particularly French ones.
-It was something of a life saver for me, as working on a bike is a pristine domain of success and failure: if something breaks, its broken, and it needs fixing.
+With the stress of finishing up my dissertation and applying to postdocs I did whatever I could to find some helpful distractions.
+I started working on vintage road bikes, particularly French ones.
+Working on bikes is a great distraction because, when compared to academia, it is a pristine domain of success and failure: if something breaks, it's broken.
+If It's fixed, it works.
 If you mess up, the bike lets you know, and the bike never lies.

 <br>{{< carousel items="1" height="500" unit="px" duration="7000" >}}